Load Balancing

 • Configure all other cluster members as backup or standby; they accept no client traffic unless the active node fails health checks.

-• Continuously health‑check the active nodes' AMQP port every 5 seconds.
+• Continuously health‑check the active node every 5 seconds.

 • On any failed health check, immediately mark the active node down, drop inbound TCP (RST), and promote exactly one standby as the new active.